Thai police to charge protest leaders with royal insult | Law-Order

 Thai police to charge protest leaders with royal insult

-Thai police have summoned seven leaders of anti-government protests to face charges of lese majeste over comments made at demonstrations that demanded reforms to the monarchy, a police source and a rights group said on Tuesday.
+Thai police on Tuesday summoned seven leaders of anti-government protests to face charges of insulting the monarchy, a day before a planned demonstration to demand that the king give up control of the royal fortune, a police source and a rights group said.
 It will be the first time such charges have been brought under so-called lese majeste laws relating to insults to the royal family in more than two years.
-They can carry up to 15 years in prison.
+Anyone found guilty faces up to 15 years in prison.

 The summonses came a day before protesters have said they will march to the office that manages the royal fortune to demand that the king give up personal control of the assets.
 Police said on Tuesday that no protesters would be allowed within 150 metres (450 feet) of the Crown Property Bureau, where royalists have also said they plan to gather in defence of a monarchy that faces its biggest challenge in decades.